NEWS

 - younger patients with possible perimenopausal symptoms but fairly regular periods and the HCP is not sure about the diagnosis

-- patients with a history of any type of breast cancer or another hormone sensitive cancer but only if not under the Bristol or Bath oncology teams (see below).
-Hormone sensitive cancers include the majority of breast cancers, endometrial cancer and some types of ovarian cancer.
-Meningiomas and some gastric, bladder and lung cancers may also be hormone sensitive.
-N.B.
-Non-hormonal medication, CBT and lifestyle changes are first line for these patients and will be discussed at the first clinic appointment.
-Local oestrogen is usually a safe option, unless on an aromatase-inhibitor.
-HRT will NOT be prescribed at an initial appointment as these other, safer options need to be tried first.
-If a patient’s quality of life is severely affected, the other options are not helping and the patient is keen to try systemic HRT despite the possible risks, Dr Balfour will need to liaise with the oncology team and then discuss further with the patient.
-Please make sure your patients are aware of this before the referral to manage their expectations.
+- HRT will NOT be prescribed at an initial appointment in breast cancer patients as these other, safer options need to be tried first.
+If a patient’s quality of life is severely affected, the other options are not helping and the patient is keen to try systemic HRT despite the possible risks, Dr Balfour will need to liaise with their oncology team and then discuss further with the patient.
+Please make sure your patients are aware of this before the referral to manage their expectations

 Patients not suitable for referral to this service: